AltGr/opam-wiki/Quick_Install.md

 # Install OPAM in 2 minutes

 This page describes how to install and configure OPAM.
-For further help and to learn how to use OPAM, you can either type `opam --help` or move on to the [Basic Usage](Basic_Usage.html) guide.
+For further help on how to use OPAM, either read
+`opam --help` or move on to the [Basic Usage](Basic_Usage.html) guide.

 ## Installing OPAM with your distribution